epage/epage.github.io/blog/blog/iterating-on-test.md

 2. Finish up what can be done on the [prototype](https://github.com/epage/pytest-rs/) for further json output feedback
 3. Design a low ceremony way to opt-in to all of this (like [rust-lang/cargo#6945](https://github.com/rust-lang/cargo/issues/6945))
 4. Sketching out ideas how we might disable the existing `#[test]` macro
-5. Researching where custom preludes are out and see what might be able to move forward so we can pull in the `#[test]` macro
+5. Researching where custom preludes are at and see what might be able to move forward so we can pull in the `#[test]` macro
 6. Similarly, researching the possibility of pulling in `main` from a dependency

 These are roughly in priority order based on a mixture of